yishuolin/open-wc/docs/blog/things-to-know-when-developing-with-lit-element/index.md

 ## styleMap usage

-Contrary to what you might read in the documentation site (PRs are incoming to correct, so you may miss it altogether!), `styleMap()` does accept `[name: string]: string | undefined | null;` which allows you to leverage `undefined` to prevent a property from being added to the style of an element, e.g.:
+Lit's `styleMap()` directive helps when setting the `style` attribute on HTML elements from JavaScript.
+It accepts an object with css-property keys and string, `undefined`, or `null` values.
+This means you can prevent a CSS property from being added to the element by passing `null` or `undefined` as the value, e.g.:

 ```js
 import {styleMap} from 'lit/directives/style-map.js';